madebywild/agent-rules/CLI_GUIDE.md

 6. **Version your providers** alongside your rules
 7. **Document provider behavior** for team usage

-This production-ready CLI makes the rules-translator highly flexible and suitable for complex real-world requirements while maintaining type safety and developer experience.
+This production-ready CLI makes the agent-rules highly flexible and suitable for complex real-world requirements while maintaining type safety and developer experience.